-After it is precompiled, the C file can be compiled with the clinic file as follows:
+After it is precompiled, the C file can be compiled with the cli.icc file as follows:

-- 1. Set the CLI environment variable to the program name by entering: - 2.
+- Set the CLI environment variable to the program name by entering: export CLI=dbusemx - 2.
 If you have a cli.ics file in your working directory, produced by building a different program with the cli.icc or cliapi.icc file, delete the cli.ics file with this command:

-'''

 rm cli.ics

-'''

-An existing clicis file produced for the same program you are going to build again does not have to be deleted.
+An existing cli.ics file produced for the same program you are going to build again does not have to be deleted.

-3. Compile the sample program by entering:
+Compile the sample program by entering: vacbld cli.icc

-'''

-vacbld cli.icc

-'''